ethersphere/bee-docs/docs/bee/working-with-bee/bee-api.md

 Great!
 We can see that we are currently connected and sharing data with 23 other nodes!

 :::info
-Here we are using the `jq` command line utility to count the amount of objects in the `peers` array in the JSON response we have received from our Debug API, learn more about how to install and use `jq` [here](https://stedolan.github.io/jq/).
+Here we are using the `jq` command line utility to count the amount of objects in the `peers` array in the JSON response we have received from our API, learn more about how to install and use `jq` [here](https://stedolan.github.io/jq/).
 :::

 #### Inspect Network Topology